kozeig/kozeig/SYNTAX.md

 1. **Division by zero protection**: Runtime checks prevent division and modulo operations with a zero denominator.
 2. **Type tracking**: Variables are tracked by type (Integer, String, Boolean) to ensure proper LLVM IR generation.
 3. **Detailed error messages**: Compilation errors provide specific information about where and why things went wrong.
+4. **Variable update tracking**: Variables updates are properly handled in loops, conditionals, and other contexts.

 ### Compiler Pipeline